Affiliate links on Android Authority may earn us a commission. Learn more.

 Installation is more cumbersome than it should be.
 Blink is, first of all, pretty stingy with instructions.
 In-box materials tell you little more than to download the app and connect the Sync Module before you install the camera.
 It points you to the Blink website for everything else, which seems silly when a lot of this help could’ve been built into app-based tutorials.

 Having to set up the Sync Module is a complication in its own right, in part because it involves finding an indoor plug that’s as close to the camera as possible while still within Wi-Fi range.
-That’s understandable — this can improve reliability, and some other multi-cam systems rely on base stations too, but not everyone has sockets in the right place.
+That’s understandable — it improves reliability, and some other multi-cam systems rely on base stations too — but not everyone has sockets in the right place.
 Cameras with their own Wi-Fi modules tend to be more convenient when it comes to setup, especially if you don’t want to go all-in on a new security ecosystem.